kalaboster/scoring-datastore/README.md

 ### Requirements

-Java 1.8, scala and gradle are the primary requirements.
+Java 1.8 and gradle are the primary requirements.
 All other requiremnts are defined in the build.gradle file and related files.

 ### Building